Ranrar/RustEditorKit/README.md

 - Mouse selection are not visually working as expected.
 - Arrow key navigation has issues with multi-byte UTF-8 sequences.
 - Scrollbar is not working (it hasn’t been implemented yet).

+## Threading invariants

+- GTK/GDK/Pango are not thread-safe.
+Initialize and use widgets only on the main thread.
+- Use GLib to schedule UI work:
+	- rusteditorkit::ui::ui_invoke to post a one-off closure to the main loop.
+	- rusteditorkit::ui::ui_spawn to run futures on the GLib main context.
+	- rusteditorkit::ui::ui_channel to communicate from background threads; deliver on the main loop via rusteditorkit::ui::ui_attach(receiver, handler).
+- Share non-UI data across threads with Arc<Mutex<_>> or message passing.
+Keep UI state as Rc<RefCell<_>> on the main thread with Weak back-references to avoid cycles.